thomas4019/expressa/README.md

       console.log('Example app listening on port 3000!');
     });

-Now start the server by running `node app.js` and navigate your browser to [http://localhost:3000/admin/](http://localhost:3000/admin/)
+Now start the server by running `node --use-strict app.js` and navigate your browser to [http://localhost:3000/admin/](http://localhost:3000/admin/)

 ## Collections